PART 46: OUT OF TIME

 “More specifically, how would you do it if you didn’t care about any additional casualties?”
 Corry finished.

 “Oh no,” Chartreuse said, feeling her blood run cold.
 “That’s it.
-That’s what I’m sensing.”
+That fits with what I’m sensing.”

 “Do you know where it would be?”
 Corry said, grabbing Lee’s arm.